 - Professor Mordecai Ayel Moriarty d’Medani, a professor of psycholinguistics from Wynarn University.
 Works closely with House Medani.
 The party freed him from Elde’s palace in Metrol, and he remained with them until they returned to civilization soon after.

 - Kavaki Oreblood, goliath warden.
 Chieftain of a clan of goliath nomads in Risia, he assisted the party while they were on that plane to secure the safety of his clan.

 - Vice Harbringer, human assassin rogue.
 Infamous but elusive, he is known for his great talent and success rate in killing his specialized targets: magic-users.
 He was hired by Baalondorus to help the party kill Mordakhesh for good, though became absent to deal with an unfortunate deal he made with the Rage of War to kill Jaela Daran.

 - Adran Nailo, half-elf fiend warlock/dragon sorcerer.
-Made a pact personally with Imix, the Pillar of Wrath, which is very rare, especially for a non-fiend.
+Made a pact personally with Var Setkhal, the Consuming Flame, which is very rare, especially for a non-fiend.
 He died in Menechtarun while he was helping the party against the Sulatar, killed accidentally by Iadoes’ spell.
-His body is currently being used as a vessel for the ancient fire giant king, Ammul (deceased, 1001 YK, but his body is still being used).
+His body was briefly used as a host for the soul of an ancient fire giant king, Ammul (deceased, 1001 YK).

 - Thoman Lander, human cleric of Dol Arrah.
 A desert wanderer with an extensive gift for healing, encountered the party while they were changing to a new airship in the desert of Menechtarun.
 He was trapped in the Eclipse Keep when it was stolen by Mordakhesh the Shadowsword, and killed with its other inhabitants.